RashiMrBRD/Inventory-System/README.md

 When you are ready to deploy this system to a production environment, there are several important steps you need to follow to ensure security and optimal performance.
 First, update your environment variables by setting `APP_ENV=production` and `APP_DEBUG=false` because debug mode should never be enabled in production where it could expose sensitive information.

+Next, optimize your PHP dependencies by running `composer install --no-dev --optimize-autoloader`.
+This command removes development dependencies that are not needed in production and optimizes the autoloader for faster performance.

 ### Server Configuration

 If you are using Apache, configure your VirtualHost to point the DocumentRoot to `/path/to/inventory/public` so that only public files are accessible: